akatragjini/autocad-cross_sections/README.md

 I developed this tool using AutoCAD's LISP programming language and have shared it with a number of colleagues in the geotechnical consulting industry.
 Hopefully you will find it as useful as I have over the years.

 ## Functionality
-Cut and export cross-sections.
+Cut cross-sections.
 Can be applied to simplify complex 3d geometry (i.e. cavity monitoring surveys), construct numerical models, by mining engineers, geotechs, hydrogeologists, environmental scientists etc.

 This functionality is available in some commercial softwares (i.e. Deswik, Promine, etc) however they are quite expense.
 I have not been able to find a freely distributed alternative available for AutoCAD.